trevorlietch/CompSecuityProject/README.md

 1. Be sure you are on Python version 3.8+ with `python --version`
 2. Install the `pycryptodome` package with `pip install pycryptodome`
+3. Do the same for the `pillow` package with `pip install pillow`
-3. Run the command `python main.py`, be sure the working directory of your console is set to the folder containing all the included files.
+4. Run the command `python main.py`, be sure the working directory of your console is set to the folder containing all the included files.

 You should now be looking at the main menu which will prompt you to host/join, an IP and port to listen on or connect to (if you are host/client respectively), and a name and password.